shubb

 If you are using either of these solutions on older operating systems, they will continue to work just as always.
 But there will be no upgrade path, and no future versions.

-Reinstall copies for registered users only:
+Reinstall copies for registered users:

 GigMaster for Mac | SongMaster for Mac